 Remember: even though you’re showing an offer or lead magnet to a business, there’s still a real person on the other end of the screen.
 And that person still needs to be persuaded to do what you want them to.

-Many times, their decision hangs on how well you craft a call to action.
-If you’ve never created a CTA before, that’s OK.
+Their decision often hangs on how well you craft a call to action.
+If this is your first time creating a CTA, that’s OK.
 Just check out this article on how to create the perfect call to action.

 To save you some time, here are a few best practices to keep in mind: